ryk5/Astoria-Visitor-Analysis/README.md

     visitor_counts = pd.merge(taxi_zones, visitor_counts, left_on='objectid', right_on='taxi_object_id', how='right' )
     print(visitor_counts.sort_values("taxi_object_id").head(3))

-Let’s check in on our progress.
+Let's check in on our progress.

-This code gives a “heat map” of where people are coming from when they travel to Hudson Yards (copy and paste under step 8).
+This code gives a "heat map" of where people are coming from when they travel to Hudson Yards (copy and paste under step 8).

     fig, ax = plt.subplots(figsize=(10,10))
     cbgs_nyc.plot(ax=ax, alpha=0.7) #, column='objectid'